-1. The Director will evaluate the number of §177.823(a) violations issued in this area on a quarterly basis to reallocate resources to increase inspection and / or traffic enforcement activities.
-2. Plan and hold at least one virtual meeting with FMCSA, PHMSA, and TPSB Chairman, to coordinate an educational activity with the LPG community.
+1. The data will be evaluated monthly by the Director who will use it to coordinate as needed activities for the following month.
+2. Plan and coordinate at least one meeting with FMCSA, PHMSA, PR TPSB Director, and the Public Educational Office coordinate an educational activity with the LPG community.